The-Java-Druid/genetic-fit-test/README.md

 # genetic-fit-test
-A simple test to evaluate your genetic fir for bodybuilding
+A simple test to evaluate your genetic fit for bodybuilding